MOMA-AUH/skua/README.md

 - `--truncate` (default 0.1): Truncation percentile for PON sample inclusion
 - `--pseudocount` (default ε): Pseudocount for beta-binomial rate estimates
 - `--prior-variant-probability` (default 0.5): Prior probability for variant model

+Truncation controls how conservative the panel-of-normals aggregation is at each site.
+A normal sample is included only if its ALT fraction is strictly less than `--truncate`.
+With `--truncate 0.1`, normals with ALT fraction `< 0.1` are kept and normals with ALT fraction `>= 0.1` are excluded.

 ## Requirements